-Use Volvo genuine washer fluid or equivalent with a recommended pH of between 6 and 8.
+Use Volvo genuine washer fluid or equivalent with a recommended pH of between 6 and 8, in working dilution (e.g. 1:1 with neutral water).

 Use washer fluid with antifreeze during the winter to avoid freezing in the pump, reservoir and hoses.